AnakinTrotter/snake-bot/README.md

 ## Contributing

-Code contributions are welcome!
+Contributions are encouraged!
 Please create a pull request with your updated code.

 ## License